 So the transactions are made A shared coins with B and B shared them with C. This block is going to something called mining pool (will talk about this later).
 Miners take blocks from this mining pool and start the process of verification.
 This verification process is something like solving a complex mathematical puzzle.
 When this process is completed the block is added to the blockchain and the miner is rewarded for his job.
 This reward is something like a fee in usual banks.

-Summing up, the mining is the process of taking blocks from the mining pool and verifying them for adding to the blockchain.
+Summing up, the mining is the process of making blocks from the mining pool and verifying them for adding to the blockchain.

 What is the mining pool?

 Let's imagine that some cryptocurrency has 120 nodes connected to the chain.
 It means there are only 120 miners in this system.
-And there are 200 transactions made in every two minutes through this blockchain.
+And there are 200 transactions made every two minutes through this blockchain.
 Every verification takes approximately 3 minutes.
 There’s no need to be a great mathematician to understand that 120 miners can’t handle this work at once.
 That’s why mining pools were created.
-Mining pool looks like waiting hall in the airport.
+The mining pool looks like a waiting hall at the airport.
 Every block waits for its queue to be verified and supplemented to the chain.